-How 10 Men Learned to Believe in Themselves and Live Courageously at my Lisbon Retreat
+How 10 Men Learned to Believe in Themselves and Live Courageously

 About two years ago, I had a vision sparked by my friends Julian and Kristina from LoveLifeSolved.
 I wanted to bring people from all over the world together to become more confident in themselves and create more fulfilling lives.